-Dr. Ruben Adriano's specialties are general internal medicine and geriatrics (elderly care).
-His average rating from his patients is 2.0 stars out of 5.
-He honors Coventry, United Healthcare HSA, and United Healthcare HMO, as well as other insurance carriers.
-Dr. Adriano graduated from the University of the East, Ramon Magsaysay Memorial Medical Center and then he performed his residency at Grant Hospital of Chicago.
-He is professionally affiliated with Lakeland Regional Health (LRH).
+Dr. Ruben Adriano's areas of specialization are general internal medicine and geriatrics (elderly care).
+Patients gave him an average rating of 2.5 stars out of 5.
+He is an in-network provider for several insurance carriers, including Coventry, United Healthcare HSA, and United Healthcare HMO.
+Before performing his residency at Grant Hospital of Chicago, Dr. Adriano attended the University of the East, Ramon Magsaysay Memorial Medical Center for medical school.
+Dr. Adriano is professionally affiliated with Lakeland Regional Health (LRH).

 Clinical interests: Hospital Care

 Dr. Glen Zaide's medical specialty is general internal medicine and geriatrics (elderly care).
 He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
 He attended the University of Santo Tomas Faculty of Medicine and Surgery for medical school and subsequently trained at Elmhurst Hospital Center for residency.
 Dr. Zaide is affiliated with Lakeland Regional Health (LRH).